screwdriver-cd/guide/docs/user-guide/environment-variables.md

 ---
 # Environment Variables

-Screwdriver exports a set of environment variables that you can rely on during the course of a build.
+Screwdriver exports a set of environment variables that you can rely on during build runtime.

 _Note: Environment variables set in one job cannot be accessed in another job.
 To pass variables between jobs, use [metadata](./configuration/metadata)._